Caring for Someone with Alzheimer's

 - Build a support system.
 Being a caregiver for someone with Alzheimer’s can be stressful and overwhelming.
 Find people to talk to, reach out for help, and always make time to maintain your own physical and mental health.
 Many local hospitals and departments of aging offer free support groups, along with sites like the National Family Caregivers Association (http://www.thefamilycaregiver.org/caregiving_resources/ ) and Caring.com (http://www.caring.com/ ).

 If you or your loved one has been diagnosed with Alzheimer’s or a related dementia, know that you are not alone.
-For more information or to explore care options, call Visiting Angels at 800-365-4189 or click here to learn more..
+For more information or to explore care options, call Visiting Angels at 800-365-4189 or request Alzheimer's care here to learn more..